 • Earn a certification in AWS.

-• Take a leadership training course.
+• Sign up for a facilitation training course.

 Evaluation: